thixotropist/ghidra_decompiler_plugins/Readme.md

 What works:

 * A simple Ghidra decompiler plugin framework is working on a Linux host.
-The plugin activates with both the usual Ghidra GUI environment and the standalone Ghidra decompiler data test framework.
+The plugin activates with both the usual Ghidra GUI environment and the standalone Ghidra decompiler datatest framework.
-* The plugin manager adds hooks to add custom actions and new Datatyped builtin functions.
+* The plugin manager adds hooks to add custom actions and new Datatyped builtin functions like `vector_memcpy` and `vector_memset`.
 * The elementary proof-of-concept plugin recognizes *some* RISCV vector sequences and transforms them into `vector_memcpy` and
   `vector_memset` calls.
 * Applying the new plugin rule to a vectorized RISC-V build of `whisper-cpp` completes without crashing and generates over 1000